Giti Tire: Motorsports

 In 2017, Giti Tire debuted at the 24 Hours Nürburgring Race in Germany, qualifying 1st in the SP8 class, and placing 2nd in its class after a final race mechanical issue on the transmission.
-In 2019, the company achieved its best performance yet, with a first and second-place finish in the SP8 class at the 24 Hours Nürburgring.
-In addition, its 'Giti's Angels' team of all-female drivers, technicians, and coach achieved a first class finish in their group at the final VLN race in 2019.
+In 2019, the company recorded its strongest result to date, with a first and second-place finish in the SP8 class at the 24 Hours Nürburgring.
+In addition, Giti's Angels' team of all-female drivers, technicians, and coaches achieved a first-class finish in their group at the final VLN race in 2019.

-In the UK, Giti is the official tire of the VW Beetle Fun Cup, using GitiCompete GTR1 tires.

-Also in the UK, Giti have been the official sponsor and exclusive tyre supplier of the British Truck Racing Championship since 2022, which they extended into 2023.

-GT Radial is a tire supplier to drifting competitors such as Chris Forsberg (Formula D; since 2021), Benjamin Bourdet (European Champion), and the German drift team.

-In the United States, Giti has sponsored Japan's Nobuhiro Tajima in the Pikes Peak International Hill Climb Championship, the 2013 winner in the Electric Auto division.

-In 2023, Giti is the official supplier of the Formula Regional Middle East Championship.